cortexrd/Knack-Toolkit-Library/README.md

 ## Logging

+### Usage

+Provides comprehensive logging functionalities for just about anything you want to monitor, such as user activity, navigation, system status, errors, or simply traces for development and debugging.

+To use this feature, you must set the iFrameWnd and all desired logging flags to true in the ktl.core.setCfg function, then follow the [Account Logs setup procedure](#account-logging).

-Provides enhanced local logging functions, but also remote recording of user activity information and system status.
-Logs are aways saved in localStorage, with their timestamp.
-This is to prevent losing any of them in case of power loss or other reason.
-At certain intervals, they are sent to Knack and upon confirmation (todo...), they are erased from localStorage.
+All logs are aways saved in localStorage, with their timestamp.
+This is to prevent losing any of them in case of power outage or other reason.

+Then, at certain intervals, the logs are inserted to the Account Logs object with an API call, and upon confirmation, they are erased from localStorage.

+To minimize record consumption and API calls usage, navigation logs are agglomerated over an hour and sent only once as a single stringified object.
+A custom viewer then disassembles them for display in chronological order.

-Logging categories: User login, Navigation, Activity (count of keypresses and mouse clicks), Critial Events, App Errors, Server Errors, Warnings, Info and Debug.
+The logging categories are: User login, Navigation, Activity (count of keypresses and mouse clicks), Critical Events, App Errors, Server Errors, Warnings, Info and Debug.

 ### Functions